 Trekoff/Ninjas vs series – Movie Rating:(R) Endlight Entertainment.
+Showing with Q&A

-Movie Rating:(R) The folks at Endlight Entertainment are based in the DC Metro area and have enjoyed success with their cult films NINJAS VS ZOMBIES, NINJAS VS VAMPIRES, and NINJAS VS MONSTERS.
+The folks at Endlight Entertainment are based in the DC Metro area and have enjoyed success with their cult films NINJAS VS ZOMBIES, NINJAS VS VAMPIRES, and NINJAS VS MONSTERS.
 Started by Screenwriter/Director Justin Timpane, Endlight has grown to include a small army of talented artists and technicians all dedicated to bringing microbudget films to the next level!

-Drakul – MCMFILMS – Movie Rating:(R) Q&A
+Drakul – MCMFILMS – Movie Rating:(R)

 Sen. Drake is on a quest to initiate a Vampire rapture upon the world, while the members of Cronos – labeled as international terrorists – will risk all to save the world from the darkness of Drake and his minions, known as The DRAKUL.

 About the Director: Michael Merino is an award winning Director, Producer and Writer.